jsdelivrbot/The-Solar-System/README.md

 ```

 ## Contributing

-Feel free to contribute, fix or improve code of this book.
-Astronomy is a never ending field, and any piece of knowelegde or visual or scientific explanation ismore than welcome from you.
+Feel free to contribute, fix or help improve code of this book.
+Astronomy is a never ending field, therefore, any piece of information or knowledge or visual or  explanation is  simply more than welcome.

 1. Fork it ( https://github.com/bubblin/The-Solar-System/fork )
 2. Create your feature branch (`git checkout -b my-new-page`)